Physicslibrary/Threejs-VR-Sensors/README.md

 <img src="images/1-i2cdetect.png" width="480">

 In Terminal, "pip install PyMLX90614".
-This also install smbus2-0.3.0 which can be used with the next sensor Lidar-Lite v2.
+This also install smbus2-0.3.0 which is used with other I<sup>2</sup>C sensors.

 <img src="images/1-PyMLX90614.png" width="600">